-Personal Presentation is an important part of getting a job.
-The points below are meant to be general, realizing, the interview is one step to exclude or include you for a job.
+Your personal presentation can exclude or include you for a job.
 Your skill set is important, but employers also want people who will represent their company well.

 - OOO-LA-LA – Leave the perfumes and colognes off.
 Don’t try to cover smoking , body odor or other smells.
-The tonic doesn’t mask smells, It just mingles and can even worsen an issue.
+The tonic doesn’t mask smells, it just mingles and can even worsen an issue.
 If you smoke, don’t smoke immediately before going into the interview- the smoke follows you in.
 Take care to have good hygiene in the interview and at work.
-You will feel better, your future coworkers will appreciate it and you will have more confidence in yourself.
+You will feel better, your future coworkers will appreciate it, and you will have more confidence in yourself.

-- Respect – think about how you want to be perceived when you walk in the door.
+- Respect – Think about how you want to be perceived when you walk in the door.
 You don’t have to invest a lot money in clothes – you just have make sure what you are wearing demonstrates you care, want a job and are committed.